 AFRINOLLY CREATIVE HUB

-The Afrinolly Creative Hub located in the heart of Nigeria’s commercial city Lagos, was opened for filmmakers, screenwriters, mobile technology developers, animators and other creatives.
+The Afrinolly Creative Hub located in the heart of Nigeria’s commercial city Lagos is the first Creator’s Space opened for filmmakers, screenwriters, mobile technology developers, animators, artists and other creatives.
 Essentially the hub functions as “Where Technology Meets Art”.
 We want to use technology to organize Nollywood; Institutionalize global best practices and Integrate Digital Filmmakers/Next Generation Filmmakers.

-The Hub was designed for film/video content creators to make videos, collaborate with other professionals in the film production value chain, attend trainings/workshops, network, host private screenings, and get post production assistance using industry-leading post production equipment and resources.
+The Hub was designed for film/video content creators to make videos, collaborate with other professionals in the film production value chain, attend training/workshops, network, host private screenings, and get post-production assistance using industry-leading post-production equipment and resources.

 As the entertainment industries think tank, Afrinolly Creative Hub seeks to facilitate exchange opportunities and network development between Africa’s entertainment practitioners in the first instance and between Africans and international entertainment practitioners in the area of film/video content production and distribution.